-- The ISM Manufacturing Index provides a gauge on the level of economic activity in the manufacturing sector in the United States.
+The ISM Manufacturing Index is a leading economic indicator for the level of economic activity in the manufacturing sector in the United States.

 Understanding the ISM Manufacturing Index

-The ISM Manufacturing Index is published monthly and is an important forward-looking indicator on the U.S. economy.
-As such, the index is widely followed by economists, analysts, government, business leaders, and supply management professionals.
-It is based on a survey of purchasing and supply executives (i.e., individuals who are responsible for their firm’s supply chains) in over 400 industrial companies.
+The ISM Manufacturing Index is published monthly and is an important leading indicator of the U.S. economy.
+The reason that this economic indicator is forward-looking is how far ahead purchasing decisions need to be made for future manufacturing needs.
+As such, it is widely followed by economists, analysts, government, business leaders, and supply management professionals.

 How Does the ISM Manufacturing Index Impact the Markets?